RainbowMiner/RainbowMiner/README.md

 - set a minimum X17 pool hashrate of 50 GH/s for a pool to be selected (units allowed: k=kilo, M=Mega, G=Giga, T=Tera, P=Peta)
 - set the mimimum pool workers mining X17 to 300 for a pool to be selected
 - set a maximum time to find for the next block of 1.5 hours (units allowed: s=seconds, m=minutes, h=hours)
+- set the MSI Afterburner overclocking profile to 4 (if MSIA is used)
+- set the overclocking profile to "Profile4" (if the RainbowMiner oc is used)
+- the overclocking profiles define the default for a specific algorithm
+- the OCprofile hierarchy: miners.config.txt over algorithms.config.txt over devices.config.txt

 ### Config\coins.config.txt